 It can’t be done accurately.

-The best solution is to build your own budget based on your unique plan for retirement.
+The best solution is to build your own budget based on your unique plan for retirement, as we teach in our systematic wealth planning course.
 It won’t be perfect, but there’s no better alternative for answering this required assumption.

 How Should I Estimate Inflation?